dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 Submit the application
 **********************

-Take submitting the spark job to Spark Standalone cluster as an example, and assuming your application main class is ``Iris`` and the application jar is ``iris-1.0.0.jar``
+Here’s an example to submit an end-to-end XGBoost-4j-Spark-GPU Spark application to an Apache Spark Standalone cluster, assuming the application main class is Iris and the application jar is iris-1.0.0.jar

 .. code-block:: bash